talfig/Assembler/README.md

 - **(2) Indirect Addressing (\*register):** This method accesses memory indirectly through a register.
 For example, mov *r3, r4 moves the value pointed by r3 into r4.
 - **(3) Indexed Addressing (register):** This method accesses the value of a base register.
 For instance, mov r5, r6 loads the value from the memory location of r5 into r6.

-Each addressing mode allows for flexible data manipulation, enabling you to write efficient and powerful assembly code.
+Each addressing method allows for flexible data manipulation, enabling you to write efficient and powerful assembly code.

 ## 👨‍💻 First Word Encoding